 The one thing EVERY family brings into the labor room is a little (or a lot) of anxiety.
 Such a big day.
 So many pieces that need to fall into place.
 So many unknowns.
 I can tell you that your labor nurse is your life preserver.
 She wants to explain things and help you on this special journey.
 I have a whole post dedicated to JUST pregnancy fears.
 There’s a lot to take into your heart and hopefully, this puts your mind at ease a bit.

-What Can you do to stay safe during pregnancy?
+What can you do to stay safe during pregnancy?

 As you head into the final stretch be SURE you’re doing your kick counts — checking for decreased fetal movement!
 It’s the best way you can know your baby is thriving inside of you!
+I also have a whole post on if baby is moving more, does it mean you’re going into labor?